Information on how to pay your bill, avoid late fees, getting a MSM Student ID card, and more.

 The Student Accounts Office reserves the right to assess late fees to all accounts (including undergraduate, graduate, professional studies, and doctoral) that have not been paid by the due date.
 Please note that non-receipt of an invoice does not constitute an exception to the late fee policy.
 The student is the account holder and therefore responsible for ensuring that payments are made on or before the due date regardless of the source of funds.
 The student is also responsible for forwarding student account information to other parties that have agreed to make payment (i.e., parents, sponsors, etc.).

-Should accounts become excessively overdue, it is the policy of Manhattan School of Music to place the account on hold and to suspend private lessons and other school privileges.
+Should accounts become excessively overdue, it is the policy of Manhattan School of Music to place the account on hold.
+This hold will prevent you from registering for the upcoming semester, viewing your grades, receiving a copy of your transcript or your diploma.
 Failure to submit payment after these steps have been taken will result in our office referring your account to a collection agency.
 Please contact the Student Accounts Office immediately should circumstances arise to interfere with tuition payments to the School.

 Timely receipt of payment is considered to be: